DoctorKhan/The-Cosmic-Game-Book/src/00_introduction/00_the_final_question.md

 # Introduction: The Final Question

+> *You are not a drop in the ocean.
+You are the entire ocean in a drop.*
+> — Rumi

 We have come far together on this journey of discovery.

 In *The Social Game*, we diagnosed the elaborate system of control that shapes human behavior—the invisible rules, the manufactured divisions, the psychological manipulation that keeps us trapped in cycles of reaction and compliance.